agarnung/web-riddler/README.md

 # game-a
 A game in process.
 Will be based on JavaScript, CSS and HTML, among others.

+One can play the game by opening the index.html or entering the static web which serves it: [Play game-a here](url)

 Resources explored in chronological order:
 1. https://github.com/collections/web-games
 2. https://github.com/gabrielecirulli/2048